dvn0813/sustainability_robotics_3D_printer/README.md

 # Required G-Code Headers

 # Performed Firmware Adjustments
+## Notes
+Marlin Firmware stands as a continually evolving cornerstone of 3D printing, marked by its perpetual updates and collaborative development.
+Its modular architecture and open-source ethos ensure adaptability and innovation, empowering users to push the boundaries of additive manufacturing.
+Therefore, meticulous documentation of firmware adjustments is crucial, enabling smooth transitions to newer versions of Marlin Firmware.

 ## Bed Size Adjustments
 In Configuration.h, line 1753 "geometry section", the values are adjusted according to the syringe position and the syringe holder.